Yikang666/Eruda-zh/doc/TOOL_API.md

 ### select

-Add select to select a number of string values
+Add select to select a number of string values.

 |Name  |Type  |Desc                      |
 |------|------|--------------------------|